Jont

-Jont Openheart (born Jonathan Mark Smith Whittington, 17 August 1973) is an English singer-songwriter.
-First achieving prominence as a slow left-arm spinner for Middlesex County Cricket Club, he then shifted focus to poetry then to music.
-Mainstream attention followed after his song "Sweetheart" was featured on the soundtrack to the 2005 US comedy film Wedding Crashers and two tracks from his 2008 album Supernatural were featured in season 5 of the US medical drama Grey's Anatomy.

-In 2019, Jont released his ninth album, Gentle Warrior, which expressed his deepening orientation towards spirituality and the healing power of music, and started playing "Gentle Warrior Ceremonies", a performance concept fusing song and meditation.
+Jonathan Mark Smith Whittington (born 17 August 1973), known as Jont, is an English singer, songwriter and musician.

 Early life

 Dividing his youth between the United States and England, Jont first started writing poems aged fourteen.
 While still a teenager, he toured the US conducting interviews with a series of prominent American poets including Allen Ginsberg and Jonathan Williams.
 Returning to England at age eighteen, Whittington began playing for Middlesex as a slow left-arm spinner and Phil Tufnell's number two.
-He made a single first-class appearance for the county against Cambridge University at Fenner's in 1992, with Whittington not required to bat in the match, while with the ball he went wicketless.
+He made a single first-class appearance for the county against Cambridge University at Fenner's in 1992.
 During this period, he attended Manchester University to study English and American literature.